-Each person who comes to me for help has their own unique story and needs to feel listened to respectfully.
-You also want to feel that whilst I may not have had exactly the same experiences, I will have a certain amount of life experiences - and that I certainly do have!
+Each and every person who comes to me for help has their own unique story and needs to feel listened to respectfully.
+You also want someone who will understand.
+Whilst I may not have had exactly the same experiences, I do have a certain amount of life experiences.

-You also need to feel comfortable enough to be able to share what's troubling you, and that can take time to build trust. so, the relationship between us is really important.
+You need to feel safe enough to share what's troubling you, and it can take time to build trust. so, the relationship between us is really important.